atramui11/spellcheck/README.txt

 2. Do the Mininet tutorial.

 3. Run your client/server code in Mininet using the default switch.
+--This looks to be working fine sending to server and server responds back...

 4. Write a P4 program to simply forward packets to the right place, and use P4App to run your client/server code from step 3.

 5. Modify the P4 program to do the spell check.

 order of parsing:Ethernet IP UDP Word_Header